National Arts Club: History

+Founding

 A group of friends, all of them involved in architecture, art, or civic affairs, discussed the possibility of a new kind of club that would embrace all the arts.
-The establishment of the Club came at a time when American artists were increasingly turning to their own nation rather than exclusively to Europe as a center of work and creativity.
+The establishment of the club came at a time when American artists were increasingly turning to their own nation rather than exclusively to Europe as a center of work and creativity.
 Significantly, the club would offer full membership for women at the onset, reflecting their accomplishment in the arts.

 While the group was working out an organizational plan, Charles DeKay, the literary and art critic of the New York Times for 18 years, returned from a diplomatic post abroad.
 An inspired organizer and entrepreneur, he sent letters to men and women of importance in the New York area as well as in metropolitan areas across the country.
 The response was so enthusiastic that the club was able to apply to Albany for its charter in 1898.
-With the application went a list of the officers, Board of Trustees, and members totaling more than 1200.
+With the application went a list of the officers, board of trustees, and members totaling more than 1200.

 The list included such collectors as Henry Frick, William T. Evans, Benjamin Altman, Jules Bache and Henry Walters.
-Though not a charter member, J. Pierpont Morgan joined the Club early in its development and later was made an Honorary Vice President.
+Though not a charter member, J. Pierpont Morgan joined the club early in its development and later was made an Honorary Vice President.
 Among the artists of the period, earlier charter members, or those joined in the early days of the club were Frederic Remington, William Merritt Chase, Robert Henri, and George Bellows.

 The club's first home was a brownstone on West 34th Street.
 Commerce, meanwhile, was moving up from downtown, and the neighborhood of brownstones was changing.

+20th Century

+Because it accepted both men and women, the club was a success and soon required additional space.
+Walter Leighton Clark, patron and founder of the Grand Central Art Galleries, became a life member in 1907, and was joined by others in his artistic, business and social circles.

-Spencer Trask, its treasurer, was asked to find the club a new home.
+Spencer Trask, the club's treasurer, was asked to find the club a new home.
 He found that 14 and 15 Gramercy Park South, the former home of Samuel Tilden, was on the market.
-Legend has it that he was so afraid that some other buyer would also find it that he put down some money of his own to bind the bargain.
 In 1906, the club acquired the Samuel J. Tilden House.

+Throughout the 20th century, the club was primarily noted for its exhibits, with a few controversies arising from some of its shows.
+In 1905, the club displayed a sculpture of Aphrodite that purported to be from ancient Rome.
+Critics were quick to deride the statue as a fake, placing it as a work that came from a much later era.
+In 1922, "Nude Girl with a Shawl" (now known as "Nude with White Shawl"), a painting by George Bellows, offended the audience of the time, who considered it immoral.